rust-lang/rfcs/text/2585-unsafe-block-in-unsafe-fn.md

 trait` for traits, though the behavior would be the same as `unsafe trait`.

-We could introduce named proof obligations (proposed by @Centril) such that the compiler can be be told (to some extend) if the assumptions made by the `unsafe fn` are sufficient to discharge the requirements of the unsafe operations.
+We could introduce named proof obligations (proposed by @Centril) such that the compiler can be told (to some extend) if the assumptions made by the `unsafe fn` are sufficient to discharge the requirements of the unsafe operations.

 We could restrict this requirement to use `unsafe` blocks in `unsafe fn` to